AndrewChong233/Quant-From-Zero/README.md

-# Quant-From-Zero
+# Quant From Zero

-# Quant From Zero  A beginner quant finance project by a group of university freshmen learning from scratch.
+A beginner quant finance project by a group of university freshmen learning from scratch. wechat of founder:changes136494